zoho/zcrm-js-sdk/README.md

 * Include the '**zcrmsdk.js**' file (available in _app_ folder) and use it in your html files.
 * **ZCRM.API.AUTH.getAccess()** will create a token by authenticating the user.
 * After the development, run the command '**zet pack**' from the project base folder and upload it in CRM UI.
 FYI: Only one app can be uploaded for each client.
 While updating with new app, old one has to be deleted.
 Also redirect url will be changed.
 * To know the redirect url, ZCRM.API.AUTH.getAccess() function has to be accessed from web app.
 It'll redirect to accounts.zoho.com/oauth/v2/auth along with a parameter redirect\_uri.
-Take that redirect\_uri and configure it in accounts.zoho.com/developerconsole.
+Take that redirect\_uri and configure it in https://api-console.zoho.com/.
 Eg : if the redirect\_uri is "`https://99000000223015.zappscontents.com/appfiles/99000000223015/1.0/1dd62561c00429f2c4970bf4f2b4dc09142d08b6949a17a5c3388f30851ec9cf/redirect.html`"
 Then

-	"**Client Domain**" is "`99000000223015.zappscontents.com`"
+	"**Authorized redirect URIs**" is "`https://99000000223015.zappscontents.com/appfiles/99000000223015/1.0/1dd62561c00429f2c4970bf4f2b4dc09142d08b6949a17a5c3388f30851ec9cf/redirect.html`"

 	"**JavaScript Domain**" is "`https://99000000223015.zappscontents.com`"

-_PS_ : Note the https configuration difference in "Client Domain" and "JavaScript Domain".
+To test it in local machine:-
+* Create a redirect.html page within the app folder.
+* Run it using the '**zet run**' via terminal/command line.
+* Enter 127.0.0.1:{your_port_number} for eg. 127.0.0.1:5000 in the browser address bar and select the app_file.html
+* It'll redirect to accounts.zoho.com/oauth/v2/auth along with a parameter redirect\_uri.
+Take that redirect\_uri and configure it in https://api-console.zoho.com/.
+* If the page successfully redirects to the redirect.html page then the app works as intended.
 **Note**
 - If a single page uses many ajax calls at the same time and the token is not set.
 All the responses will be empty json object string `'{}'` .
 This one has to be handled for every request.
 - Once token is set for the first time, the page will be reloaded.